How to integrate SAS Flex with Zapier

 Enter your platform’s field name for the variable.
 These will differ depending on the platform you are using and must match exactly.

-Zapier will display each variable alongside the data from your previous Custom Action test.
+Zapier will display each variable alongside the data from your previous SAS Zapier app test.

 In this example, we will type the forward slash symbol / into the Create Contact box, select the matched data to complete each field, and then click Continue.